puppetlabs/puppet-docs/source/puppet/latest/function.md

 * Any arguments with an `Optional` data type can be omitted from the function call.
 * Arguments that start with an asterisk (like `*$values`) can be repeated any number of times.
 * Arguments that start with an ampersand (like `&$block`) aren't normal arguments; they represent a code block, provided with [Puppet's lambda syntax.](./lang_lambdas.html)

+## `undef` values in Puppet 6

+In Puppet 6, many Puppet types were moved out of the Puppet codebase, and into modules on the Puppet Forge.
+The new functions handle `undef` values more strictly than their stdlib counterparts.
+In Puppet 6, code that relies on `undef` values being implicitly treated as other types will return an evaluation error.
+For more information on which types were moved into modules, see the [Puppet 6 release notes](https://puppet.com/docs/puppet/6.0/release_notes_puppet.html#select-types-moved-to-modules).

 ## `abs`